kulshekhar/ts-jest/README.md

 the line numbers in stacktraces will be off.
 We suggest placing the `jest.mock()` calls after the imports, but before any actual code.

+### Current limitations for debugger statements
+The `debugger`; statements do not work in VSCode, but breakpoints will map the TypeScript code correctly to the transpiled Javascript.

 ### `const enum` is not supported

 This is due to a limitation in the ts-jest preprocessor which compiles each test file individually, therefore ignoring implementations of ambient declarations.
 The TypeScript team currently have [no plan to support const enum inlining](https://github.com/Microsoft/TypeScript/issues/5243) for this particular compiler method.
 See #112 and #281 for more information.